sluzynsk/any_list/README.md

 I really like AnyList.
 They currently ship Mac, Apple IOS, and Android versions of their application.
 Desktop users other than Mac users are left with the web version, which requires a subscription to access.
 This wrapper does not bypass that requirement - it is simply a convenience for those who may wish to have an "app" rather than a webpage.

-The web version of AnyList works quite well; however, I do not like leaving browser tabs pinned or creating site-specific browsers.
+The web version of AnyList works quite well; however, I do not like leaving browser tabs pinned.

 The AppImage and .deb run correctly on Ubuntu 22.04 and 24.04.
-I'm working on an AUR release for Arch; stand by for that.

 This code will compile and run correctly under Windows 11; I am not testing on older versions.